tudelft3d/geogeeks/docs/python/install.md

-# How to install Python using Pyenv
+# How to install Python using pyenv

 Installing and using Python as recommended below has major benefits and will prevent problems in the future.

 ---

-We recommend installing and managing Python using "pyenv".
-Pyenv is a tool that allows you to install *multiple versions* of Python, and select which specific version should be used.
+We recommend installing and managing Python using "pyenv". pyenv is a tool that allows you to install *multiple versions* of Python, and select which specific version should be used.

 === ":simple-apple: macOS"
     To install Python via pyenv, make sure you have [Homebrew](../computer/packagemanager.md) installed and then run the following commands in your [terminal](../computer/terminal.md).